jhtran989/CS-351-Project-3/README.md

 ```
 where `JAR_NAME` is the name of the jar file.
 The `.jar` for the console is `dominosConsole.jar` and the one for the GUI is `dominosGUI.jar`.

+For the input into the word solver, I decided place it in an infinite (while) loop and it will hopefully remove any new line characters in between inputs (`\n`).
+However, keeping to the format of the input, it assumes all the info for a given input (dimension of board, board itself, and rack) will be grouped together with no blank lines in between the info.

+### Design Overview

 ### Critical Design choices

+All `List` objects were implemented as an `ArrayList`.

+(x2 of stuff)

+The `class Tile` will contain the `public static final` variable for the character representation of the blank tile in the file to load the tiles used in the game (in this case, `scrabble_tiles.txt` is just used and set in the constructor of the `class TileBag`).
+Assuming the character for a blank character is an asterisk '*', which
+will also be referenced in the `WordSolver class` to execute the special
+check for a blank tile (specifically, the `leftPart()` and `extendRight()` methods).
+Edit: a `static` method `isBlankTile()` will be used instead since there's no way to know beforehand what character will be used to represent the blank tile (hence, why there's a `static` field that can be changed as needed).

+Furthermore, the `Tile` objects in the `TileBag` and `Rack` classes will be stored in a map for easy retrieval and convenience.
+For `TileBag`, a sort of frequency map is used where the `Tile` object represents the key and the frequency of those tiles (with the same letter) represents the value (decremented each time one of those tiles is removed and drawn by a player).
+However, `Rack` uses the actual character representation of the `Tile` object as its value to allow for easy searching of a tile given a character.

 Below are some instance variables in the `class WordSolver` where the prefix `current-` was used in the variable name that holds key information during the move generation...